-The Health Risk Assessment evaluated chronic health risks from the diesel engine.
-The evaluation assumed that the engine would operate up to the maximum 34 hours per year allowed for testing and maintenance purposes.
+The HRA evaluated risks to students, workers, and to residents in the vicinity of the project.
+The evaluation assumed that the engine would operate up to the maximum 50 hours per year allowed for testing and maintenance purposes.
 Emissions from emergency operations were not included because they are exempt from Regulation 2, Rule 5 under Section 2-5-111.

-For the project, the HRA analysis estimated the health risk resulting from TAC emissions from the non-emergency operation of the standby emergency diesel generator engine listed in Table 3 at this facility.
-Results from the HRA indicate that the maximum project cancer risk is 0.65 in a million and the project maximum chronic hazard index is 0.00028.
-In accordance with the District's Regulation 2-5-301, this source does not require TBACT because the estimated source cancer risk and hazard index are less than 1.0 in a million and 0.20, respectively.
-Since the estimated project cancer risk does not exceed 6 in a million and project hazard index does not exceed 1.0, this project complies with the District's Regulation 2-5-302 project risk requirements.
+Results from the HRA indicate a maximum project cancer risk of 6.7 in a million and the maximum chronic hazard index is 0.0018.
+In accordance with the District's Regulation 2-5-301, this source requires TBACT because the cancer risk exceeds 1.0 in a million.
+Compliance with EPA Tier 3 emission standards for diesel particulate matter is achieved in practice and has been identified as TBACT for this project.
+The proposed engine is expected to comply with this TBACT determination.

+This project is not located in an overburdened community (OBC), as defined by Regulation 2-1-243; therefore, the project must comply with a project cancer risk limit of 10 in a million.
+Since the estimated project cancer risk does not exceed 10 in a million and project hazard indices do not exceed 1.0, this project complies with the District's Regulation 2-5-302 project risk requirements.